j0shmillar/esp-capnp-test/components/capnp/style-guide.md

 ### Lambdas

-Lambda capture lists must never use `=` to specify "capture all by value", because this makes it hard to review the capture list for possible lifetime issues.
+Lamba capture lists must never use `=` to specify "capture all by value", because this makes it hard to review the capture list for possible lifetime issues.

 Capture lists *may* use `&` ("capture all by reference") but *only* in cases where it is known that the lambda will not outlive the current stack frame.
 In fact, they generally *should* use `&` in this case, to make clear that there are no lifetime issues to think about.